7 Steps to Carve a Pumpkin Like a Pro

 When choosing pumpkins to take home and carve, choose ripe pumpkins.
 You will be able to tell when a pumpkin is ripe by knocking on or tapping it, and if it makes a hollow sound, it is ripe.
 Be sure to check for bruises, scratches, marks, etc.

 2.)
 Prepare your carving area

 Once you have chosen the perfect pumpkins, it’s time to let the carving fun begin!
-Set up an area in your home, preferably in the kitchen, garage or other area that can be easily cleaned and does not contain carpeting.
-Set out a table or large flat and sturdy surface and cover it with old newspapers or a plastic table cover that you don’t mind throwing away afterwards.
-Gather all of your carving tools—serrated knife or knives, large spoon or ice cream scooper, tape, dry erase markers, and a bowl to place the pumpkin insides.
-You can purchase a pumpkin carving kit that includes all of these items for simpler pumpkin carving.
+Set up an area in your home, preferably in the kitchen, garage or other area without carpeting that can be easily cleaned.
+Set out a table, or a large flat and sturdy surface, and cover it with old newspapers or a plastic table cover that you don’t mind throwing away afterwards.
+Gather all of your carving tools—serrated knife or knives, large spoon or ice cream scooper, tape, dry erase markers, and a bowl to place the pumpkin guts in.
+Typically, you can find pumpkin carving kits containing all or a majority of these items.